Camino-statue-blisters

 Toenails are the most important since if they grow too long can cause problems with hiking.
 Toenails that fall off or go black, cut into your feet.
 You name it, plenty of reasons to keep them cut and neat while out backpacking and hiking.

-Fingernails are important to keep up with, there is nothing as off-putting to me than someone with unkempt fingernails that are way too long.
+Fingernails are important to keep up with, there is nothing as off-putting to me as someone with unkempt fingernails that are way too long.
 No judging.

 Blisters and rub marks